 - minor studies and/or optional studies in other subject

-The Bachelor’s Degree Programme in Early Childhood Teacher Education provides students with the skills required for acting as early childhood and pre-school education teachers.
-Holders of the Bachelor of Arts (Education) degree are, most of all, pedagogical experts and teachers in the day care and early childhood education work.
+The Bachelor’s Degree Programme in Early Childhood Teacher Education provides student with the skills required for acting as early childhood and pre-school education teachers.
+Holder of the Bachelor of Arts (Education) degree is, most of all, pedagogical expert and teacher in the day care and early childhood education work.

-- search for scientific literature, determine a meaningful research question and prepare a research plan
+- searches for scientific literature, determines a meaningful research question and prepares a research plan

-- collect research data, analyse, and interpret it
+- collects research data, analyses, and interpretes it

-After completing the Bachelor’s thesis,the students master the basic skills of scientific thinking, writing, research assessment and scientific discourse.
+After completing the Bachelor’s thesis, the student masters basic skills of scientific thinking, writing, research assessment and scientific discourse.
 The thesis lays the foundations for investigative work as a teacher.

-Supervised practice periods offer students a work life learning experience in the Early Childhood Teacher Training and Education Day care centre at the University campus.
+Supervised practice periods offer student a work life learning experience in the Early Childhood Teacher Training and Education Day Care Centre at the University campus.
 The supervised practice can also be completed elsewhere.
-The practice periods introduce the students to the professional field and to the duties in the educational and teaching field before the completion of the studies.
+The practice periods introduce the student to the professional field and to the duties in the educational and teaching field before the completion of the studies.

-Minor studies and other freely selectable optional studies may be completed in other faculties of the University of Turku.
+Minor studies and other optional studies may be completed in other faculties of the University of Turku.

-Holders of the Bachelor of Arts (Education) degree are, most of all, pedagogical experts and teachers in the day care and early childhood education work.
+Holder of the Bachelor of Arts (Education) is, most of all, pedagogical expert and teacher in the day care and early childhood education work.
 The training provides qualifications to act in various expert positions that require early childhood education expertise.

-Holders of the degree are qualified to act as early childhood teachers and pre-school education teachers in Finland (taking into account the required knowledge of languages).
+Holder of the degree is qualified to act as early childhood teacher and pre-school education teacher in Finland (taking into account the required knowledge of languages).

-After completing the Bachelor’s Degree Programme in Early Childhood Teacher Education, students may apply for Master’s degree studies in Educational sciences.
-After completing the Master of Arts in Education students may pursue postgraduate studies for the Doctor of Philosophy (Education).
+After completing the Bachelor’s Degree Programme in Early Childhood Teacher Education, students may apply for Master’s degree studies in educational sciences.
+After completing the Master of Arts (Education) students may pursue postgraduate studies for the Doctor of Philosophy (Education).

 High-level research at the Faculty of Education is internationally well-known and has its scope on the whole life-span.
 The research done at the Faculty, forms the basis for teaching.
 The research is from the offset free and researcher originated.
 Research is conducted at the Department level.
 There are also national and international research centres which operate within the Faculty.
 The researcher centres are